tristanlatr/WPWatcher/README.md

 ## Configuration

 The script must read a configuration file to set mail server settings, WPScan path and arguments.
 If no config file is found, mail server settings, WPScan path and arguments will have default values.
 Setup mail server settings in the config file if you want to receive reports.

+`wpwatcher` command takes some arguments: `--conf <path>` is the main one, other arguments will simply overwrite config values.
+See *Command arguments* section below to see list of configurables values with CLI arguments.

 If not specified with `--conf <path>` parameter, will try to load config from file `./wpwatcher.conf` or `~/wpwatcher.conf`.

 All options can be missing from config file.